‘I-65 killer’ identified through investigative genealogy after more than 30 years - NewsBreak

 Greenwell died in January 2013, officials confirmed.
 He had been in and out of prison several times, even escaping on two separate occasions.

-ISP, the FBI, and the police departments of Elizabethtown, Kentucky and Columbus, Indiana, made the announcement in front of a room filled with loved ones of the victims including Kim Gilbert Wright, the daughter of Jeanne Gilbert.
+ISP, the FBI, and the Elizabethtown, Kentucky and Columbus, Indiana police departments made the announcement in front of a room filled with loved ones of the victims including Kim Gilbert Wright, the daughter of Jeanne Gilbert.

 “I celebrate her.
 I encourage everyone else to celebrate her,” said Gilbert Wright about her mother.